 For the past couple of years I’ve been asserting that most larger companies (those with 1,000 or employees) need to adopt a new approach to using software to handle their taxes comprehensively, both the direct sort (income taxes) and the indirect variety (sales and use taxes as well as value-added or goods and services taxes).
 This is a necessary response to an emerging challenge from more competent and determined tax enforcement by governments worldwide.
 It will require corporations to make changes in how they employ software to manage their taxes, structure their tax-related data and manage their tax processes.
 Increasingly, corporations will need to have better control over the way they manage tax data, calculate taxes and handle associated processes so they can minimize their tax liabilities and their tax risk exposure.

-Topics: Accounting and Finance, Enterprise Tax, Tax Software, Business Performance Management (BPM), Chief Financial Officer, Financial Performance Management (FPM), Corporate Finance, Financial Performance Management, International Finance
+Topics: Office of Finance, Enterprise Tax, Tax Software, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Corporate Finance, Financial Performance Management, International Finance